NCAR/dset-JSON-to-ISO19139/README.md

 should provide the "virtualenv" command.

-You will also need to make sure these two system packages are installed:
+You will also need to make sure these two system packages are installed: libxml2-devel and libxslt-devel.

-libxml2-devel
-libxslt-devel

 Install them with this command: